testofthings/toolsaf/README.md

   1. Install Toolsaf Python module
   1. Initialize new or copy existing security statement

+You need a recent [Python](https://www.python.org/) interpreter, such as 3.10 or newer.
+Most linux distributions should already come with a suitable one, the command name might be `python3` to separate from older Python interpreters.

-At the moment there is no _PyPi_ package for Toolsaf, so it must be installed manually.
+The installation of Toolsaf is made currently from _Github_ repository, as there is no _PyPi_ package for Toolsaf, yet.
 First, clone this repository.
 ```shell
 git clone https://github.com/testofthings/toolsaf.git # HTTPS